whiterose456/whiterose456/README.md

 ╚███╔███╔╝██║  ██║██║   ██║   ███████╗██║  ██║╚██████╔╝███████║███████╗
  ╚══╝╚══╝ ╚═╝  ╚═╝╚═╝   ╚═╝   ╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚══════╝╚══════╝
 ```
-real name is Pujolaras but its was bit strange to pronounce for english  so just  jo  will do i think
+acutal name is Pujolaras but its was bit strange to pronounce for english  so just  jo  will do i think
 > compsci undergrad → smart contract auditor . osint, ai enthusiast  → contributing for community and building impactful project

 ---